 - Staff-to-patient ratio

-When people detox from opioids at The Recovery Village Palm Beach, a team of healthcare and addiction professionals can help them to feel as comfortable as possible during this difficult process.
+When people detox from opioids at The Recovery Village Palm Beach at Baptist Health, a team of healthcare and addiction professionals can help them to feel as comfortable as possible during this difficult process.
 This renowned center helps clients taper off their drug use so withdrawal symptoms are not as severe as quitting cold turkey.
 If you wish to discuss opioid addiction for yourself or a loved one, please feel free to contact us for a confidential discussion with one of our intake counselors.

 Key Points: Understanding Opioid Withdrawal and Detox